Xidian-ICTT-GZ/AutoSpec/README.md

-# ACSLAGENT: LLM-Driven Neuro-Symbolic Program Specification Synthesis
+# AutoSpec+: LLM-Driven Neuro-Symbolic Program Specification Synthesis

-ACSLAGENT is a neuro-symbolic tool that automates formal specification writing for C programs by reframing it as constrained structured synthesis.
+AutoSpec+ is a neuro-symbolic tool that automates formal specification writing for C programs by reframing it as constrained structured synthesis.
 It uses Large Language Models (LLMs) to generate candidate specifications (contracts, loop invariants, and ranking functions) while employing the Frama-C/WP symbolic verifier as a deterministic critic to ensure correctness.

 ## Key Features